-Looking for a snack, Kevin poked around the kitchen and unwrapped leftover double chocolate zucchini bread.
+Looking for a snack, my husband poked around the kitchen and unwrapped leftover double chocolate zucchini bread.
 He grabbed a plate and zapped the piece of chocolate bread for 15 seconds in the microwave.
 I watched as he opened the pantry, not a word said, and grabbed the peanut butter jar.
 Opened the drawer for a knife and slathered the warm piece of chocolate bread with creamy peanut butter.

 It was at that moment I knew I married the right man.